Turing House remote education provision: information for parents.

 Recorded learning (voice over powerpoints and videos)

-This is supplemented by some subjects with text and reading books.
+This is supplemented in some subjects with text and reading books.

 Each student will receive a blended approach, the nature of which is likely to vary from day to day.